 Contractor Safety Assessment Program

-All contractors bidding on Harvard projects are required to enroll in the Contractor Safety Assessment Program (CSAP).
-This program, operated by a third party, allows the University to objectively assess the safety performance of its contracting partners and assists the project management community in making informed decisions.
+All contractors bidding on Harvard projects must enroll in the Contractor Safety Assessment Program (CSAP).
+This third party program lets Harvard objectively assess its contracting partner's safety performance and helps the project management community make informed decisions.

 Did You Know?

 The Occupational Safety and Health Administration (OSHA) has issued a final rule regarding worker exposure to respirable crystalline silica.
 The final rule takes effect on June 23, 2016, after which the construction industry has one year to comply with the requirements, by June 23, 2017.